michelderu/starship-enterprise/README.md

 - No Ops, just use it in a serverless fashion!
 - Cloud native
 - Zero lock-in
 - Global (Universal in our case!) scale

-In this app both the CQL and REST interfaces have been utilized.
+In this repo both the CQL and REST interfaces have been utilized.

 ### IOT data provider
 The most important factor to measure is the quality of the oxygen in the spaceship!